knobs-dials/phplatex/README.md

-Renders LaTeX into images by calling LaTeX itself from PHP (I'm no fan of PHP, but this does make it pretty portable)
+Renders LaTeX into images by calling LaTeX itself from PHP.
+I'm no particular fan of PHP, but this does make it pretty portable.

 See also http://phplatex.scarfboy.com/ and example use on http://latex.knobs-dials.com/